sydasif/ansible-lab/README.md

 1. VMware or Virtual box
 2. Vagrant

-### Lab Set up on Windows 10
+### Lab set-up on Windows 10

-I'm using Vagrant for my lab set-up, the process is simple as below.
+I'm using Vagrant for my lab set-up, the process is simple as below:

 1. Go to the [Vagrant website](https://www.vagrantup.com/) and download vagrant and install it on your machine.
 For more details see [Quick Start Guide](https://learn.hashicorp.com/tutorials/vagrant/getting-started-index?in=vagrant/getting-started).